-Settlement Agreements - Employees
+Settlement Agreements - Advice for Employees

 Settlement Agreements are legally binding contracts whereby a current or former employee or worker agrees to waive or settle a claim (typically, all possible claims) against the employer in return for a payment, usually on termination of employment.